 Include the landlord's or contractor's share of crops removed from this place in 1982 in the value of crops sold.
-If the sale piece or market value is not known, give your best estimate of the crops' market value when removed from ''this place.''
-Include in the value of crops sold from ''this place'' any cost of harvesting, tilling, fertilizer, chemicals, etc., furnished under a contract arrangement.
-Also include as sales your estimate of the value of any crops removed from this place in trade for services, such as hay cut in exchange for fence repair, clearing, or other services.
+If the sale price or market value is not known, give your best estimate of the crops' market value when removed from ''this place.''
+Include in the value of crops sold from "this place" any cost of harvesting In Using Tertiver, chemically solo, furnished under a contract arrangement.
+Also include as sales your estimate of the value of any coops removed from this place in trade for seven success such as hay cut in exchange for fence repair, clearing, or other services, a.
+Amount of government CCC loans received in 1982 in this section.
+Report government CCC loans in section 17. b.
+Crops or crop products purchased from others and later resold.

-DO NOT INCLUDE
+DO NOT INCLUDE: